dimpu47/Golang-Microservice/README.md

     - building Docker-Images then running/improving/maintaining docker containers.
     - pushing the docker image on docker-hub.
     - with variations of Dockerfile, (generic one & more optimized version)
-    - using docker-compose, ( w/ separate componenets: app + nginx)
+    - using docker-compose, ( w/ individual components: app + nginx)
-    - docker commands for _CPU & Mem contraints_ and more docker CLI experiments.
+    - docker cmds for _CPU & Mem contraints_ and more docker CLI experiments.

  ### Deploying & Scaling Go microservice on __Kubernetes__.